Scanner Cop: Plot

-A scanner goes crazy and is shot by officer Pete Harrigan (Richard Grove).
-Harrigan discovers the scanner had a child and adopts him.
-15 years later Harrigan is now the leader of the LAPD and the child, Sam Staziak (Daniel Quinn), is a rookie cop with the same Los Angeles Police Department.
+A Scanner (a person with special telepathic and telekinetic abilities) goes crazy and is shot by officer Pete Harrigan (Richard Grove).
+Harrigan discovers the Scanner had a child and adopts him.
+15 years later, Harrigan leads the Los Angeles Police Department.
+His adopted son, Sam Staziak (Daniel Quinn), is a rookie in the department.
+Staziak is also a Scanner, although he keeps the powers hidden.

-Staziak is also a 'Scanner' (a person born with telepathic and telekinetic abilities), although he keeps the powers hidden.
-Dr. Karl Glock (Richard Lynch) is a psychiatrist who is using a cult he leads to brainwash individuals to kill police.
+Dr. Karl Glock (Richard Lynch) is a psychiatrist.
+He is also a cult leader, and he brainwashes individuals to kill police.
 As the string of murders begins to decimate the police department, Sam faces sensory overload and possible insanity as he reluctantly uses his powers to hunt the man responsible for the killings.

-Sam scans the memories of a coroner (Gary Hudson) who committed suicide, providing clues to find Glock.
-Police psychiatrist Dr Arden discovers puncture marks. indicating those who have been killing officers were drugged.
+Sam scans the memories of a coroner (Gary Hudson) who committed suicide.
+This provides clues to find Glock.
+Police psychiatrist Dr. Arden discovers puncture marks, indicating those who have been killing officers were drugged.
 A scan by Sam of a wife who killed her police officer husband shows the drug makes the victim see a giant version of whatever phobia they have.

 Glock traps Sam, but Sam escapes.
-Sam attempts to scan Glock but is blocked by a metal plate in Glock's head.
-Glock attempts to pose as Harrigan's surgeon, but Sam scans the plate out of Glock's head, killing him.
+Sam attempts to scan Glock, but he is blocked by a metal plate in Glock's head.
+Glock attempts to pose as Harrigan's surgeon, but Sam telekinetically removes the plate from Glock's head, killing him.